muggy8/improbable/from-me-to-me/20XRTako.md

 "Ahh!
 That's cold what are you doing!"
 I yelled as I felt a strange coldness wrapping itself around my body.

-But before I could do anything, another part of my body was assaulted by an all consuming cold.
+But before I could do anything, another part of my body was assaulted by another all consuming cold.

 "What are you doing!"
 I yelled flipping myself over to face Phanna despite knowing the answer to my own question already.